NT712/FNF-Porting-Stuff/README.md

 9. sys.FileSystem and sys.io.File

-this is not working in your game storgae but on phone storage will work with this
+this is not working in your game storage but on phone storage will work with this

 ```haxe
 		SUtil.getPath() +